 The greater trochanter and lateral malleolus should be in the same line.
 (Click here if you forget what these are)

-Using your gluteal muscles, bring the upper body in line with the rest of the body.
+Using your gluteal and lower back muscles, bring the upper body in line with the rest of the body.

 This will prevent your neck from poking forward.